collective/collective.noticeboard/README.txt

 collective.noticeboard
 ======================

-A fancy noticeboard.
+A fancy noticeboard for Plone inspired by corkboard.me

-collective.noticeboard transforms folders or collections into a fancy noticeboard where users can add and modify notes.
+This Plone-Addon allow suser to transform folders or collections into a fancy noticeboard where users can add and modify postit-like notes.
-Notes display the content of a content-type (by default a News Item) and are editable in overlays.
-They are draggable, resizeable and can change color.
+Notes display the content of a content-type (by default News Items) and are editable in overlays.
+Notes are draggable, resizeable and can change color.

 In the configuration you can: